-Job tasking is the process of detailing each specific job task performed in a position.
-If assistance is needed with job tasking, please contact ORM's Third Party Administrator.
+Job tasking is the process of detailing each specific job task performed in a position to ensure injured workers are returned to a safe work environment.
+If assistance is needed with job tasking, please contact ORM's TPA RTW Coordinator.

-- Job tasking should begin before the accident occurs or - Once an injury has occurred that leads to lost time. - Complete job tasking for each position of injury that results in lost time. - Consult with first-line supervisors. - There is no need for repetition of job tasking with each new occurrence. - Compile a master list of transitional tasks for each position. - · Maintain a file of job tasks for each position for which a lost-time claim has occurred.
+- Job tasking should begin before the accident occurs or once an injury has occurred that leads to lost time. - Compile a master list of transitional tasks for each position. - 3.
+Complete job tasking for each position of injury that results in lost time. - Consult with first-line supervisors to ensure employees will not be worked outside of restrictions placed by the treating physician. - Maintain a file of job tasks for each position for which a lost-time claim has occurred. - There is no need for repetition of job tasking with each new occurrence.

-Accommodation Types
+A. Accommodation Types: